-There are two fonts loaded into the EVOLUTION printer at any one time.
+There are four fonts loaded into the EVOLUTION II printer at any one time.
 Loading a new font will overwrite the existing font or fonts.
 Print starts at the bottom nozzle of the print head (dot 150 for line 2) and at the middle of the print head (dot 75 line 1).
-The printer is shipped with a 1/2" font (FONT1 for a single line of print) and a 7/32" font (FONT0 for two lines of print).
+The printer is shipped with a 1/2" font, a 7/32" font, a 1/8" font and a 3/32" font.
 The 1/2" font may be replaced with other than a 1/2" tall character.
 Alternate fonts that are loaded replace the existing fonts.
 Inserting a data flash card containing alternate fonts and cycling the power will temporarily use the alternate fonts on the data flash card until the card is removed and either the power is cycled or the print station is set to the STOPPED mode.
 This eliminates the need to load the alternate font using the LOAD CARD option.